pyLuna/moms_best/server/docs/METADATA.md

 ### Roles

+Roles must be provided with an API Key, without it the user does not have a permission to do such things.

 3 Roles that `moms_best` allows:

 - `admin` - who has access on everything, basically a super admin
 - `seller` - a normal `user` just with **Products** permission
 - `user` - normal consumer/user of the app
 - `guest` - can only read but can not interact

+### Statuses

+- `online` - if the user is logged in and active
+- `last_logged_in` - when was the last time user logged in

 ## Implementation